Covered bridges have been around since the late 18th century in the United States.

 West Cornwall Covered Bridge

 In 1864, the current incarnation of the West Cornwall Covered Bridge was built of red spruce and held together with wooden pegs.
+It's one of the oldest covered bridges in the country.
+The key to its longevity was Town’s lattice truss design – and some heavy metal later in its life.

 As more and more automobiles and trucks crossed the bridge, the West Cornwall Covered Bridge was closed to pedestrian traffic in the 1920s.
 In 1945, an oil truck weighing 20 tons fell through the bottom of the bridge.
 The State of Connecticut decided to replace the bridge in 1968, but a local group persuaded the state to save the bridge.
 Connecticut built a steel support deck that saved the bridge and won a Federal Highway Administration award.